demetriosoccasional verse

 He would smoke one tonight before he went to sleep...

-Suddenly he was very hungry and he wished he go up and eat too
+Suddenly he was very hungry and he wished he could go up and eat too

 Someday he’d find enough courage to chuck his habit at the abbot’s feet and go down the mountain

-To the world of men once more - even facing a firing squad did not phase him in moments like this
+To the world of men once more – Even facing a firing squad did not worry him in moments like this

 But he should not be too hard on these priests